GREENHOUSE GAS EMISSIONS (CO 2, CH 4, N 2 O, HFCS, PFCS, SF 6): SECTORAL DISAGGREGATION

 Note

-The emission values have been updated in accordance with the annual update of the national emissions inventory.
+Emission values have been updated in line with the annual update of the national emission inventory.